 - 1 tablespoon salt

 - 1 tablespoon pepper

 - 18 hamburger buns, split

-- In a Dutch oven, cook beef and onion until meat is no longer pink and onion is tender; drain.
-Combine ketchup, mustard, Worcestershire, vinegar, sugar, salt and pepper; stir into beef mixture.
-Heat though.
+- In a Dutch oven, cook beef and onions until meat is no longer pink and onion is tender; drain.
+Stir in the ketchup, mustard, Worcestershire sauce, vinegar, sugar, salt and pepper.
+Heat through.
 Serve on buns.
-Yield: 18 servings.

 Nutrition Facts1 each: 391 calories, 16g fat (6g saturated fat), 75mg cholesterol, 1100mg sodium, 33g carbohydrate (9g sugars, 2g fiber), 27g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.